odddollar/Hertz-hunter/README.md

 ## Features

-- Scanning of the RF spectrum commonly used for video by FPV racing drones (5645MHz to 5945MHz) and additional low band (5345MHz to 5645MHz) frequencies
+- Scanning of the RF spectrum commonly used for video by FPV racing drones (5645MHz to 5945MHz) and additional low-band (5345MHz to 5645MHz) frequencies
 - Graphing RSSI to show which frequencies VTXs are broadcasting on
 - Three buttons (`PREV`, `SEL`, `NEXT`) for navigating menus and controlling the device
 - Selectable scanning interval